Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 12 (May 5)
+* Critique: Share style guides.
+* Lecture: Accessibility

-Final presentation and group critue part 1.
+* Final presentation and group critue part 2.
 Final Presentations of the journey showing insights and design pivots.
 Everyone trying everyone else's app on our phones!

 #### Week 13 (May 12)
-Final presentation and group critue part 2.
+* Final presentation and group critue part 2.
 Final Presentations of the journey showing insights and design pivots.
 Everyone trying everyone else's app on our phones!